William Wardell: St Patrick's Cathedral

-St Patrick's Cathedral is the tallest and largest church in Australia, and a fine example of Gothic Revival.

-It was the third church designed for the site.
-Bishop James Alipius Goold commissioned the first in 1850, delayed by labour shortages caused by the Gold rush, and in 1858; he then laid the foundation stone for a second, larger, church partly completed by 1858, when he instructed the newly arrived Wardell to design a cathedral, incorporating as much as possible of the partly completed church, and in December 1858 the new plans were accepted and work commenced.
+Bishop James Alipius Goold commissioned the first cathedral on a prominent site in East Melbourne in 1850, delayed by labour shortages caused by the Gold rush.
+He then laid the foundation stone for a second, larger, church partly completed by 1858, when he instructed the newly arrived Wardell to design a cathedral, incorporating as much as possible of the partly completed church, and in December 1858 the new plans were accepted and work commenced.

 Wardell's design is a fine essay in the mid 19th century Gothic Revival style, drawing inspiration from the mediaeval cathedrals of Europe and England.
 The nave is Early English in style, with traceried windows more typical of the later Decorated Gothic, while the apsidal chevet chapels, ambulatory and sanctuary, are based on French models.

 St Patrick's Cathedral became Wardell's life's work and his most notable commission.
 The original plans remained unaltered during construction, while construction proceeded slowly.
 The nave and its aisles were completed just ten years later, but the church was not consecrated for use until 1897.
 At the time of his death in 1899, Wardell was still working on designs for the minor altars and fixtures and fittings.
 The spires however were not built until 1937–39, and are taller than he envisaged.

 The Gothic Bank

-Wardell's Venetian Gothic style headquarters for the ES&A Bank (later the ANZ Bank), located in the heart of the financial district on the corner Collins and Queen Streets in Melbourne, is said to be the finest secular Gothic Revival building in Australia.
-Built between 1883 and 1887, it houses the bank's main branch banking chamber, and a residence above for the bank's Australian manager, Sir George Verdon, who was deeply involved in the design.
+Wardell's headquarters for the ES&A Bank (later the ANZ Bank), located in the heart of the financial district on the corner Collins and Queen Streets in Melbourne, is said to be the finest secular Gothic Revival building in Australia.
+Built between 1883 and 1887, it housed the bank's main branch banking chamber and a residence above for the bank's Australian manager, Sir George Verdon, who was deeply involved in the design.
 It cost £77,000, nearly twice the original budget.
 Where the exterior is restrained, featuring plain ashlar stone wall surfaces broken only by the traceried windows of the chamber and the residence, and notably the Venetian tracery of the first floor loggia, and a slim corner octagonal tower, the interior is elaborate and colourful.
 The banking chamber structure of a grid of cast iron columns, beams and connecting gothic-styled arches is frankly expressed, and all surfaces above the individually designed gold leaf foliated capitals are elaborately painted in tones of blue with gold leaf highlights.
-In 1987 it was voted Victoria's favorite building by readers of The Age newspaper.
+In 1922 the bank purchased the former 1890 Melbourne Stock Exchange next door, also in Gothic Revival style, and extended the chamber into it, doubling its size; all the decorative detailing was faithfully reproduced, in a testament to the regard of the original design.
+The public rooms of Verdon's residence above were on the scale of a suburban mansion, and elaborately finished with wallpapers, paneling and painted decoration, largely retained and restored.
+In 1987 it was voted Victoria's favourite building by readers of The Age newspaper.